 The drywall tape will need to overlap the edges slightly so you don’t have cracks in the wall show up down the road.

-Once all of the major imperfections taken care of, it’s time to move on to the finishing stage.
+Once all major imperfections are taken care of, it’s time to move on to the finishing stage.

-The concept of this step is simple: Every time you add drywall mud to one of the joints, you’re going to lightly sand the wall after it dries to get it as smooth as possible.
+This step is simple: Every time you add drywall mud to one of the joints, you lightly sand the wall after it dries to get it as smooth as possible.

 You can hide a lot with a good texture on your wall, but that doesn’t mean you can skimp out here.

-Eventually you’ll repeat the process with longer drywall knives, rulers or levels until you’re satisfied that the wall is smooth.
-Another useful test is to close your eyes and run your fingertips along the wall to feel for any imperfections.
+Eventually, you’ll repeat the process with longer drywall knives, rulers, or levels until you’re satisfied that the wall is smooth.
+Another helpful test is to close your eyes and run your fingertips along the wall to feel for imperfections.